-The LUMI-Q consortium will provide a European-wide quantum computing environment integrated with the EuroHPC infrastructure.
-The proposed concept allows the integration of the targeted EuroHPC quantum computer into EuroHPC supercomputer KAROLINA in Czechia, LUMI in Finland, and EHPCPL in Poland.
+VLQ, the quantum computer of the LUMI-Q consortium, will provide a European-wide quantum computing environment integrated with the EuroHPC infrastructure.
+VLQ will allow the integration of the targeted EuroHPC quantum computer into EuroHPC supercomputer KAROLINA in Czechia, LUMI in Finland, and EHPCPL in Poland.

-The quantum computer of the LUMI-Q consortium will be available to a wide range of European users, from the scientific community to industry and the public sector.
-The upcoming quantum computing infrastructure will support the development of various applications with industrial, scientific and societal relevance for Europe, adding new capabilities to the European supercomputing infrastructure.
+VLQ will be available to a wide range of European users, from the scientific community to industry and the public sector.
+It will support the development of various applications with industrial, scientific, and societal relevance for Europe, adding new capabilities to the European supercomputing infrastructure.

 architecture